inno-devops-labs/S25-core-course-labs/app_python/README.md

 Application supports health checking with `/health` endpoint

 # Persistence (number of visits)
-Application counts number of visits to it and then returns it in the `/visits` endpoint
+Application counts number of visits to it and then returns it in the `/visits` endpoint.
+Moreover, I have added unittests for this endpoint.